sarcophagus-org/sarcophagus-v2-specs/system-requirements-specification.md

        - The receiving archaeologist would need to pay arweave fees
    - What if they have multiple sarcophagi to transfer?
      - Is there a way to batch transfer these?

+6. NFT -- required/optional, and who mints?
+   - A few options for minting the NFT:
+     - Embalmer mints all `m` NFTs during the sarcophagus finalization transaction.
+     - Archaeologist mints NFT *after* the sarcophagus is created.
+This would be optional.
+       - The arch could have a boolean set in the config to auto-mint when a sarcophagus is created that they are assigned to
+       - Could also add potentially add minting capability to the archaeologist GUI
+   - Should archaeologist be allowed to transfer ownership of NFT, or can only contract do this?
+   - Does ownership of the NFT indicate the address of an archaeologist for a sarcophagus, or only which address should be paid for performing R&R?

 ## End Matter